August 15, 2025

 Complex Pollution Sources

-Mysterious odors, unexplained health symptoms, or suspected chemical contamination require professional investigation.
+Mysterious odours, unexplained health symptoms, or suspected chemical contamination require professional investigation.
 Professionals have specialized equipment to identify unusual pollutants.

 Air Quality Testing Canada serves Montreal, Ottawa, Kingston, and surrounding areas with comprehensive professional testing services.
 Our certified inspectors use laboratory-grade equipment and provide detailed reports with specific recommendations.